henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Helsingin Sanomat (Sanoma Media Finland) owns the copyright to all articles.
 No infringement of these copyrights is intentional.

-Use of this script is subject to the general terms and conditions of Sanoma Media Finland, found here (only in Finnish): https://oma.sanoma.fi/v2/aihe/tilaus-ja-kayttoehdot/kayttoehdot
+Use of this script is subject to the General Terms and Conditions of Sanoma Media Finland, found here (only in Finnish): https://oma.sanoma.fi/v2/aihe/tilaus-ja-kayttoehdot/kayttoehdot

-To comply with their terms and conditions, use of this script is prohibited without permission from Sanoma Media Finland.
+To comply with the Terms and Conditions, use of this script is prohibited without permission from Sanoma Media Finland.
 This permission can be obtained by contacting Helsingin Sanomat directly.